 - Students currently holding the European Diploma in Optometry (level 6 professional qualification recognised in Europe and by the GOC in the UK); or

 - Candidates who have an equivalent standard (normally 50%) in a Graduate Diploma, Graduate Certificate, Postgraduate Certificate or Postgraduate Diploma or an approved alternative qualification;

 - Candidates who do not meet the above requirements but who hold other qualifications and professional experience may be considered eligible for admission to the programme by accreditation of prior experiential learning (APL).
 Those candidates who wish to be considered in terms of experiential learning must complete an APL portfolio of evidence and send this with their application.

 Months of entry

-The course aims to foster advanced knowledge in clinical issues for optometrists, with an emphasis on how research informs practice and the evolution of eye care services and capabilities.
+This fully online course is for working optometrists who wish to further their knowledge, skills and understanding to Master's level.
 The programme recognises and incorporates Professional Certificates from the College of Optometrists.
 Modules have been designed with contributions from guest experts from ophthalmology, clinicians from hospital settings and other specialists.
-A number of CET points are available for optometrists undertaking these modules.

 Graduates of this course will be equipped with skills to undertake extended clinical roles, promote the development of eye care within their region.
 They will develop critical thinking skills to evaluate and undertake research, and may go on to further research endeavours including doctoral research training.